21 AWESOME Things to Do in Germany (Most Germans Haven’t Even Done)

 This post may have affiliate links, where I may receive a commission if you purchase through them.
 Here's our Disclosure and Privacy Policy for more info.

-Germany surprised the heck out of me.
-I thought it’d be all serious business and strict rules, but nope—one minute I’m watching this giant medieval clock do its thing in Munich’s main square, and the next I’m at a beer garden learning and drinking songs from locals who feel like old friends.
-This place knows how to have fun!
+Germany wasn’t love at first sight for me…it was more like a slow burn.
+I thought it’d be all serious business and strict rules, but nope.
+One minute I’m watching this giant medieval clock do its thing in Munich’s main square, and the next I’m at a beer garden learning and drinking songs from locals who feel like old friends.
+Ten visits later, let me tell you…this country knows how to have fun!

-After checking out the best things to do in Germany, from climbing up to that fairytale castle everyone knows from Disney (Neuschwanstein is even cooler in real life) to dancing in Berlin’s street festivals, I get why people love it here.
-Forget what you think you know about Germany—let me show you why this country is way more than just beer and pretzels.
+After checking out all the best things to do in Germany, from climbing up to that fairytale castle everyone knows from Disney (Neuschwanstein is even cooler in real life) to dancing in Berlin’s street festivals and Hamburg’s hidden taverns, I get why people love it here.
+Castles, forests, underrated cities – this country has it all!
+Forget what you think you know about Germany…let me show you why this country is way more than just beer and pretzels.

 Visiting Germany?
 Spend the day exploring Schloss Neuschwanstein, learn about history at the Berlin Wall, or relax in the beautiful Erholungspark Marzahn.
 Discover the grandeur of Nymphenburg Palace or experience the magic of the Christmas Markets.
 Whether you’re into history, culture, or festive charm, Germany has plenty to offer.